 Integrated learning.
 The faculty integrate learning across all three courses.
 The experiential learning from the internship is also linked to course assignments and class discussions.

-Courses are held two days a week at George Mason's Arlington campus.
-A stipend to offset some transportation costs is provided.
+Courses are held two days a week on George Mason's Fairfax campus.